 Exercise F) Crown Prep Either #3 or #14 – Candidate Choice

-The same criteria are applicable as in the anterior tooth Exercise E. No damage to the simulated gingival issue and no damage to the adjacent teeth what would require restoration.
+The same criteria are applicable as in the anterior tooth Exercise E. No damage to the simulated gingival tissue and no damage to the adjacent teeth that would require restoration.